About Me

 Welcome to my adventures in publishing, where I share my experiences as an independent author with all its frustrations and glory.
-Here you will find stories about my writing life and what I’m working on, reviews of Books I Love, New Release Spotlights from authors I enjoy, and my latest project, The Grief Diary, where I explore the aftermath of love and loss.
+Here you will find stories about my writing life and what I’m working on, reviews of Books I Love, New Release Spotlights from authors I enjoy, and The Grief Diary, where I explore the aftermath of love and loss.

 I’m not a nurse who writes but a writer who happens to be a nurse.
 A lover of words and books, I dreamed of becoming an author when I grew up but became a nurse to avoid poverty.
 I later brought my two passions together and write about the intricate lives of people struggling with health and family issues.
 My stories are considered “clean,” meaning free of overt sexuality, graphic violence, and offensive language.